aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 Transacitons on the DMA_PCIS interface must complete in 8us or the SH will timeout the transactions.
 Each "issued" transaction has an independent timeout counter of 8us.
 For example if 4 transactions are issued "simultaneously" (i.e. back-to-back cycles), then all 4 must completed within 8us.
 A transaction is considered "issued" when the AxVALID is asserted for the transaction by the Timeout Detection block.
 AxREADY does not have to be asserted for the transaction to be considered "issued".
 Note there is a 16 deep clock crossing FIFO between the Timeout Detection block and the CL logic.
 So if the CL is asserting backpressure (de-asserting AxVALID) there can still be 16 transactions issued by the Timeout Detection block.
 The SH supports a maximum of 32 transactions outstanding for each type (read/write).
 It is advisable for the CL to implement enough buffering for 32 transactions per type so that it is aware of all issued transactions.

 Once a transaction is issued, it must fully completed within 8us (Address, Data, Ready).
 Any transaction that does not completed in time will be terminated by the shell.
 This means write data will be accepted and thrown away, and default data (0xffffffff) will be returned for reads.

+If a timeout occurs, the Shell will timeout all further transactions in 16ns for a moderation time (4ms).
+After the moderation time, the CL may be accessed with the normal timeout value of 8us.